-All orthodontists who reviewed this submission, including the appellant's provider, agree that the appellant does not meet MassHealth's criteria for payment of his comprehensive orthodontics.
-The appellant's treating orthodontist calculated an overall HLD Index score of 5 points, well below the threshold of 22 necessary for MassHealth payment.
+All orthodontists who reviewed this submission, including the appellant's provider, agree that the appellant does not meet MassHealth's criteria for payment of her comprehensive orthodontics.
+The appellant's treating orthodontist calculated an overall HLD Index score of 16 points, well below the threshold of 22 necessary for MassHealth payment.
 DentaQuest, when reviewing the submission, agreed with the appellant's provider.
 The MassHealth orthodontist at the fair hearing testified that he agreed with the appellant's provider in that the HLD score did not reach or exceed a 22.
 In addition, he testified credibly that no other information was provided to show medical necessity.

-The appellant's mother testified that she understood the MassHealth orthodontist's testimony.
-The was no orthodontic documentation to show that the appellant meets MassHealth's requirement that he have a severe, handicapping malocclusion.
+The appellant's father testified that he has been trying to have MassHealth pay for his son's braces for two years.
+He did not cite to any specific medical problems that the appellant experiences because of his malocclusion.
+Neither the appellant nor his orthodontist submitted orthodontic documentation to show that the appellant meets MassHealth's requirement that he have a severe, handicapping malocclusion.
 The appellant's provider, an orthodontist who was chosen by the appellant, indicated on the HLD Index form that the appellant's malocclusion does not meet the requirements of any of the automatic qualifiers, or meet the minimum HLD score of 22.
 Moreover, the treating orthodontist checked off the box on the HLD form indicating that there was no medical necessity documentation included with the PA request.

-It is the burden of the appellant (or his appeal representative) to show that there exists a medical necessity for the requested comprehensive orthodonture.
+It is the burden of the appellant (or appeal representative) to show that there exists a medical necessity for the requested comprehensive orthodonture.
+None of the orthodontists who reviewed this case reached a determination that the appellant's malocclusion is severe or handicapping, pursuant to the relevant regulations.
 There is nothing in the hearing record to show that the appellant's current situation meets MassHealth criteria for payment of comprehensive orthodontics.
 Accordingly, this appeal is denied.